itshabeeb/Speed-Sign-Board-Detection-Speed-Control/README.md

-# Speed Sign Board Detection and Speed Control System
+# Speed Sign Board Detection using YOLOv11 and Speed Control System

 ## Overview
-The project utilizes Deep Learning to detect speed signboards from a live stream.
-Based on the detected sign, it controls a motor and influences the movement of a car.
-It integrates computer vision with robotics to enable semi-autonomous behaviour based on environmental cues.
+This project explores speed control in real-life scenarios such as hospital zones, school zones, and highways, where different speed limits are critical for safety.
+The goal is to build a system that can detect speed signboards and adjust a car’s speed accordingly—just like how vehicles should behave in the real world.

+To achieve this, our team developed a custom YOLOv11 model, a type of deep learning-based object detection algorithm.
+This model is trained to recognize speed signs like 20, 40, 60, and STOP.

+The entire dataset used for training was created from scratch by capturing photos of speed signboards in various settings.
+Each image was carefully annotated and augmented using Roboflow.
+The final model was fine-tuned from a version of YOLOv11 pre-trained on the COCO dataset, which gave it a strong foundation to learn from fewer custom images.

+In the prototype setup, the trained model runs in a simulated environment representing real-world locations.
+When it detects a speed signboard, the system automatically sends signals to a motor, adjusting the speed or movement of a small car—either slowing it down, speeding it up, or stopping it based on the sign detected.

+This project is a hands-on example of how computer vision and robotics can work together to create smart, responsive systems that react to their environment—paving the way for semi-autonomous vehicles and real-world safety applications.

 ## Key Features